crypt1d/redi.sh/README.md

 ./redi.sh [-a] [-g <variable|array>] [-p <password>] [-H <hostname>] [-P <port>]

     -a              : Tells the script that we are working with arrays, instead of regular variables.
-    -g <name>       : Get the variable/array specified by <name> and output it to stdin.
+    -g <name>       : Get the variable/array specified by <name> and output it to stdout.
+	-s <name>		: Set the variable/array specified by <name> with the input from stdin.
     -p <password>   : Use "AUTH <password>" before running the SET/GET command to authenticate to redis.
     -H <hostname>   : Specify a custom hostname to connect to.
 Default is localhost.
     -P <port>       : Specify a custom port to connect to.
 Default is 6379.